Anchor Chain Snubbing Guide

 - Adding anti-chafe webbing will protect the line where it leads over the bow roller, through the stem fitting and where it may come into any abrasive contact from there to the strongpoint.

-- The strength of the bridle is therefore not reliant on a Y Joining Splice i.e. splicing two separate ropes together.
+- The strength of the bridle is therefore not reliant on splicing two separate ropes together, i.e. a Y Joining Splice

-- The maximum angle of deployment must always be set up with caution but the centre eye splice is much less prone to failure at a wider than optimum angle than any joining splice between two separate ropes.
+- The maximum deployment angle must always be set up with caution, but the centre eye splice is much less prone to failure at a wider than optimum angle than any joining splice between two separate ropes.

-- It is not possible to successfully put a centre eye splice in a rope of 3 strand construction.
+- It is impossible to successfully put a centre eye splice in a rope of three-strand construction.

-- The strength (diameter) of the strop should be comparable with your main anchor rode.
+- The strength (diameter) of the rope should be comparable with your main anchor rode.

-- Each tail (leg) of a Jimmy Green snubbing bridle should be approximately 3 metres to 10 metres in length - the longer it is, the more it will stretch
+- Each tail (leg) of a Jimmy Green snubbing bridle should be approximately 3 metres to 10 metres in length - the longer it is, the more it will stretch, but the more unmanageable it may become

 - Adding a mooring compensator will increase the elasticity of the strop - this extra shock absorbing capacity could be utilised to reduce the length of the line.

-Select 3 strand Nylon or Anchorplait Nylon for Single line Strops
+Select Three-strand Nylon or Anchorplait Nylon for Single Line Snubbing, according to your budget and handling preference

-Anchorplait Nylon (Octoplait 8 strand construction) is the only rope option to consider for making a V shape Bridle:
+Anchorplait Nylon (Octoplait Eight-Strand Construction) is the only rope option to consider for making a V-Bridle:

-Jimmy Green V Shaped Anchorplait Bridle Splicing Plus Factors:
+Jimmy Green Anchorplait Splicing Important Plus Factors for V-Bridles:

-- The strength of the bridle is therefore not reliant on a Y Joining Splice i.e. splicing two separate ropes together.
+- The strength of the bridle is therefore not reliant on splicing two separate ropes together, i.e. a Y Joining Splice, which will fail at alarmingly low load, especially at a wide angle

-- The maximum angle of deployment must always be set up with caution but the centre eye splice is much less prone to failure at a wider than optimum angle than any joining splice between two separate ropes.
+- The maximum deployment angle must always be set up with caution, but the centre eye splice is much less prone to failure at a wide angle than any joining splice between two separate ropes.

-- It is not possible to successfully put a centre eye splice in a rope of 3 strand construction.
+- It is simply impossible to successfully put a centre eye splice in a rope of Three-Strand construction.

-LIROS 3 Strand and Anchorplait Nylon - Rope Construction and Properties Comparison:
+LIROS Three-Strand and Anchorplait Nylon, Rope Construction and Properties Comparison:

 - Thermofixed twisted lay construction 100% high tenacity Nylon (Polyamide)